huangyibo/huangyibo.github.io/_pages/about.md

 ---

-I am currently a Ph.D. student in Network and information Security Lab (NiSL), Fudan University, under the co-supervision of Prof. Jie Wu, [Prof. Yang Xu](https://yangxu.info/) and Prof. Zhihui Lv.
+I am currently a Ph.D. student in Network and information Security Lab (NiSL) at Fudan University, under the co-supervision of Prof. Jie Wu, [Prof. Yang Xu](https://yangxu.info/) and Prof. Zhihui Lv.
-Prior joining FDU, I received B.S. in Software Engineering from Central South University in 2016.
+Prior to joining FDU, I received B.S. in Software Engineering from Central South University in 2016.

 My research interests mainly lie in the fields of Distributed System, Networked System and Data Center Network.
 In particular, I focus on the system design, development and optimization about RDMA-enhanced datacenter systems, as well as network protocol stack and RPC framework.